BOTCoinNetwork/Botcoin/docs/quickstart.rst

 configuration with a single validator node, and a prefunded account.
 Again, the configuration is written to ``~/.monet``.
 [1]_

-Finally, the ``run`` command starts a monetd node, which will default to using the configuration files in ``~/.monet``.
+Finally, the ``run`` command starts a botcoin node, which will default to using the configuration files in ``~/.monet``.
 [1]_

 Using monetcli